Beeswax wreck: Modern studies

-Although efforts to locate the wreck have so far met with no success, researchers have found clues to its identity in the debris that has washed ashore.
-In addition to the beeswax, teak timbers and shards of Chinese porcelain have been found, suggesting that the wreck is that of a Spanish Manila galleon, which would have made regular trips from Manila, Philippines, to Acapulco, Mexico, in the days of the Spanish Empire.
-Such ships were often constructed from teak, and would have been carrying luxury Chinese goods such as porcelain to trade – along with beeswax, which would have been needed by churches in the Spanish colonies for making candles.
+Although efforts to locate the wreck had for over a century met with no success, Craig Andes a resident of Oregon after over 30 years of effort discovered wreckage buried under large rocks at the base of Cape Falcon in Oregon.
+After his discovery and reporting it to fellow researchers including the state preservation officer they did some tests on what he discovered and with help of the identity of the debris that has washed ashore Over the years, determined the Beeswax wreck is most likely the Santa Cristo de Burgos lost in the winter of 1692.
+In addition to the beeswax, teak timbers and shards of Chinese porcelain have been found, further suggesting that the wreck is that of a Spanish Manila galleon, which would have made regular trips from Manila, Philippines, to Acapulco, Mexico, in the days of the Spanish Empire.
+Such ships were often constructed from teak, and would have been carrying luxury Chinese goods such as porcelain to trade – along with beeswax, which would have been needed in the Spanish colonies for making candles.
 The theory is strengthened by the fact that much of the beeswax is marked with Spanish shipping symbols, and the wings of bees native to the Philippines have been found trapped inside the wax.
 It is not known, however, why a Manila galleon would be sailing off the coast of Oregon, far north of the usual trade route; it is possible that it was disabled in a storm and drifted off course.

 By studying the designs on the porcelain shards, a team of researchers led by Scott Williams concluded in 2011 that the wreck must date from the late 17th century.
 According to the comprehensive records kept by the Spanish government of the time, only two Manila galleons went missing during that period – the Santo Christo de Burgos, in 1693, and the San Francisco Xavier, in 1705.
 The San Francisco Xavier was initially considered the more likely candidate, partly because it was thought that a tsunami which struck the Oregon coast in 1700 would have destroyed any evidence of an earlier shipwreck; however, after conducting further surveys, Williams' team now believes that the tsunami played a key role in dispersing the debris along the coastline, and that the wreck's true identity is therefore the Santo Christo de Burgos.

 In July 2018 a special issue of the Oregon Historical Quarterly was devoted to the wreck.
-Titled “Oregon's Manila Galleon", the issue features articles describing the ongoing research as of 2018.
+Titled "Oregon's Manila Galleon", the issue features articles describing the ongoing research as of 2018.
 According to the issue's articles the galleon was probably the Santo Cristo de Burgos, voyage of 1693.
 Oral histories of the Tillamook and Clatsop are described, as well as the archaeology efforts and results as of 2018.
 Additional articles provide information about the crew, passengers, and cargo that was aboard the Santo Cristo.